we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > Domain Events will have getters to access their attributes.

-> Include the identity of the Aggregate that performs the action.
+> Include the identity (not the instance) of the Aggregate that performs the action.

 > Include other Aggregate identities related to the first one.